 The opt-out rate measures the number of users that unsubscribe from receiving an SMS from you in the future.
 Users opting out can often happen after a new marketing campaign of yours sends them a text message, and they subsequently feel compelled to opt out of your SMS subscribers list.

 The reasons why users opt out can be many.
 They may not be personal, such as when a user merely wishes to reduce the number of text messages they receive daily, or they realize that they no longer need or want to buy the product or service you are selling.
-Other times, it can be very personal, for example, when a user does not wish to hear from you at all because something your business did or said offended them.
+Other times, it can be very personal, for example, when a user does not wish to hear from you at all because something your business did or said offended or annoyed them.

 3. Calculating the conversion rate